Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison: Introduction

 In this article, we consider general undirected graphs.
-We do not limit ourselves to decomposable graphs \citep{decomposable1,decomposable2,decomposable3,decomposable4} or other subsets of the graph space \citep{cyclegraphs,triangulation}.
-We exclude directed graphical models \citep{reviewfreq,handbookofgraphicalmodels} or covariance graph models \citep{handbookofgraphicalmodels}, since neither can provide the required conditional dependency relations between any two variables.
-Moreover, we assume Gaussian data, \textit{i.e.}, we work with Gaussian undirected graphical models.
-Gaussian undirected graphical models are the most widely researched undirected graphical models due to their relative simplicity and their variety of applications.
-They form the foundation necessary to extend to other sub-fields that we exclude here such as non-Gaussian graphical models \citep{copulaDobra,duputryen}, multiple Gaussian graphical models \citep{SMCTan} and coloured graphical models \citep{colouredgraphs2,colouredgraphs1}.
+Moreover, we assume Gaussian data, \textit{i.e.}, we work with Gaussian graphical models (GGMs).
+GGMs are the most widely researched undirected graphical models due to their simplicity and variety of applications.
+The focus of this review is on Bayesian methods in GGMs.
+Besides, we do include a short overview of relevant frequentist methods as they form the starting point for some of their Bayesian counterparts.
+Moreover, the simulation study contains a frequentist approach to show how Bayesian methods perform relative to the better-known frequentist alternative.
+We focus on the Bayesian methods of the last two decades since these contributed most to the progress in Bayesian structure learning.
+GGMs form the foundation of several sub-fields that we briefly touch upon too.

-We continue in Section \ref{sec:problem_intro} with a general introduction to Bayesian structure learning in Gaussian graphical models.
-In Section \ref{sec:methods}, we give a review of the recent literature in this field.
-In Section \ref{sec:simulation}, we perform a simulation study comparing the performance of five state-of-the-art methods.
-We end with future perspectives and recommendations in Section \ref{sec:discussion}.
+Section \ref{sec:problem_intro} provides a general introduction to frequentist and Bayesian structure learning in GGMs.
+Section \ref{sec:methods} provides a review of the recent literature, and Section \ref{sec:simulation} contains a simulation study comparing the performance of seven state-of-the-art Bayesian algorithms and one frequentist algorithm.
+In Section \ref{sec:application}, we apply Bayesian methods to a gene data set and discuss typical challenges that arise in real-world applications of Bayesian structure learning.
+We end with a short overview of related sub-fields and give future perspectives and recommendations in Section \ref{sec:discussion}.